pachterlab/kallistobustools/getting_started.md

 Now download the GTF file.
 Do the exact same as above but instead of clicking ```Download Fasta``` click ```Download GTF``` under the __Gene annotation__ section.
 Right-click on ```Mus_musculus.GRCm38.96.gtf``` select ```Copy Link Address``` and download this file on your terminal.

+### Barcode whitelist
+Steps to download the barcode whitelist

 ### Dataset
 Steps to download the data

-### Barcode whitelist
-Steps to download the barcode whitelist

-__tl;dr/Summary:__ Download the transcriptome reference and GTF file from ensembl, download the data, and download the barcode whitelist.
+__tl;dr/Summary:__ Download the transcriptome reference and GTF file from ensembl, download the barcode whitelist, and download the data.
 Type `$ ls -1` and you should see

 ```
 $ ls -1